wingedpanther/nmbi/content/posts/nmbi/garda-appoinment-email.md

 ### Make sure you make necessery changes according to your profile.

+## To schedule an appointment, send the following email to the garda office in your county.
+You can find the email from [www.garda.ie](https://www.garda.ie/en/contact-us/station-directory/)

 **Email Subject: Request for GNIB Appointment(First time registration)**

 Dear Immigration Officer,